platformsh/platformsh-docs/overview/pricing.md

 > With 99.99% Uptime Guaranteed
 > And 24/7 White Glove On-boarding and Support

-Please [https://platform.sh/contact/#form](contact our sales department) to discuss how we can help you.
+Please [contact our sales department](https://platform.sh/contact/#form) to discuss how we can help you.

 ## Agency
 The Platform.sh Agency Plan (PAP) waives developer license fees, lets anyone on your team start projects at no cost, and permits all-hands access to any site.
 In addition you get a 10% commission when you recommend Platform.sh to your customers.

-Please [https://platform.sh/contact/#form](contact our sales department) to discuss how we can help you.
+Please [contact our sales department](https://platform.sh/contact/#form) to discuss how we can help you.